This Guy's in Love with You: Herb Alpert version

-As documented in an A&E Biography episode featuring Bacharach, the recording originated when Alpert, while visiting at Bacharach's office, asked, "Say, Burt, do you happen to have any old compositions lying around that you and Hal never recorded; maybe one I might be able to use?"
-Alpert said he made it his practice to ask songwriters that particular question: often a "lost pearl" was revealed.
-As it happened, Bacharach recalled one, found the lyrics and score sheet in his office filing cabinet, and offered it to Alpert: "Here, Herb... you might like this one."

-Alpert saw the possibilities in the composition for recording it himself.
-The composition had a recognizable Bacharach-David feel, a spot for a signature horn solo in the bridge and in the fadeout, and it was an easy song to sing within Alpert's vocal range.
+Alpert recognized in the song qualities that made it a good fit for himself as a singer and trumpet player.
+The composition had a recognizable Bacharach-David feel, a spot for a signature horn solo in the bridge and in the fadeout, and it was an easy song to sing for singers like Alpert with a limited vocal range.

-Alpert originally sang "This Guy's in Love with You" on a 1968 television special, The Beat of the Brass.
-In response to numerous viewer telephone calls to the network following the broadcast, Alpert decided that the song should be released as a single recording, and it reached No. 1 on the U.S. Billboard Hot 100 pop singles chart in June of that year, remaining in the top position for four weeks.
+Alpert's filmed version of "This Guy's in Love with You" appeared on April 22, 1968 as a part of his CBS television special The Beat of the Brass.
+In the film, which has a studio recording of the song as its soundtrack, Alpert can be seen walking around in various natural environments in Malibu, California (including a woodland and a beach), singing the song to his wife Sharon.
+In response to numerous viewer telephone calls to the network following the broadcast, Alpert decided that the song should be released as a single recording.
+Alpert's commercially-released recording featured a slightly different vocal performance than the recording used as the film soundtrack in the television special.
+His single reached No. 1 on the U.S. Billboard Hot 100 pop singles chart in June of that year, remaining in the top position for four weeks.
 It was not only Alpert's first No. 1 single, but it was also the first No. 1 single for his A&M record label, as well as the first No. 1 in the U.S. for Bacharach & David.
 The song also spent ten weeks at No. 1 on the Easy Listening chart.
 For the single's B-side, Alpert chose "A Quiet Tear" from his first album in 1962, The Lonely Bull.